New Job. New friends. New language. New knowledge. New opportunities.

 The graduate of the program will be able to seek job opportunities in Institutional settings such as long term care, hospitals, assisted living, schools, as well as restaurants and hotels.

-The training program includes industry recognized certificates to enhance the graduate's employability: FoodSafe Level 1, and WHMIS (Workplace Hazardous Materials Information System).
+The training program includes industry recognized certificates to enhance the graduate's employability.
+This includes FoodSafe Level 1, and WHMIS (Workplace Hazardous Materials Information System).

 - Safe Food Handling and Work Safety